 AstraZeneca - Free or low cost medications are offered for three different types of situations.
 The uninsured, patients on government insurance programs such as Medicaid or Medicare, and the low income who are faced with a crisis will tend to be the primary recipients of the prescription medications from AstraZeneca.
 Tens of thousands of low to moderate income patients benefit every year.
 Click here for more information, including phone numbers and details on the application process.

 Prescription Assistance Programs also target individuals that have diabetes.
 This medical condition now impacts tens of millions of Americans, and the cost of insulin and other medications continues to escalate.
 The assistance available ranges from vouchers to free medications.
 Resources can benefit the underinsured as well low income households.
 More on free diabetes medications.

 Eli Lilly has increased the income cutoff for its Lily Cares assistance program so more families can get free prescription drugs.
 This pharmaceutical company also works closely with non-profits to provide support to households living in poverty.
 Millions of dollars worth of items are distributed to the low income and uninsured every year.
 Learn more.

 GlaxoSmithKline is offering additional prescription drug assistance as well to those that qualify.
 It is making their medications easier to obtain, and it is targeted for people who are uninsured, unemployed, or who may be struggling to make ends meet.
 The program is called Bridges to Access.
 Click here to read more.

 Johnson and Johnson.
 This leading pharmaceutical company also offer a prescription assistance program to patients who lack health insurance or have a limited income.
 Learn how to get free prescription drugs from Johnson and Johnson.

-Another one of the prescription programs offered by Merck is the Merck Vaccine Patient Assistance Program.
+The company also provides other support to low income families, including children, Another one of the prescription programs offered by Merck is the Merck Vaccine Patient Assistance Program.